William Contreras Player Props: Brewers vs. Guardians

-On Saturday, William Contreras (.528 slugging percentage in past 10 games, including one home run) and the Milwaukee Brewers play the Cleveland Guardians, whose starting pitcher will be Tanner Bibee.
-First pitch is at 4:10 PM ET.
+On Sunday, William Contreras (coming off going 1-for-4 with an RBI) and the Milwaukee Brewers play the Cleveland Guardians, whose starting pitcher will be Aaron Civale.
+First pitch is at 1:40 PM ET.

-He racked up two hits (going 2-for-4 with a double) in his most recent game against the Guardians.
+In his most recent appearance, he went 1-for-4 with an RBI against the Guardians.

 William Contreras Game Info & Props vs. the Guardians